uym2/MinVar-Rooting/README.md

 ```
 show that leaves `000009` and `000010` are sampled at time 9.36668 while nodes `000011` and `000012` are sampled at time 11.3667.

 **Note:** These times are assumed to be forward; i.e, smaller values mean closer to the root of the tree.
-The top of the branch above the root is assumed to be 0.

 ## Output
 `FastRoot.py` with `-o` will output to the specified destination.
 Without `-o`, it prints the tree to standard output (stdout).
 The optimal score of each tree is printed to stderr by default; you can direct it to a file using `-f`.